Megatower Carbon CC Coil Bike Frame

 This Megatower is built using Santa Cruz’s top tier CC carbon fiber construction, which has become legendary in the mountain bike world for class-leading durability.
 By using some of the highest quality, strongest raw materials available, Santa Cruz is able to make its CC level frames extremely lightweight while maintaining outstanding impact resistance, exceptional stiffness, and just the right amount of finely-tuned flex.
 Of course, balancing these factors requires true mastery of carbon fiber, and the design team at Santa Cruz has proven time and time again that their command of carbon fiber construction is unsurpassed in the bike industry.
 The result is a frame that will hold up to years of hard riding, will provide a comfortable ride, and will do so at a very competitive weight.

 The frame features include the now industry standard Boost spacing that improves wheel stiffness as well as frame strength.
 It's designed for 1x drivetrains only with a max chainring size of 36 teeth and has ISCG-05 mounts for a bash guard and chain guide use.
-It only fits 29in wheels with a tire clearance up to 2.5-inches wide.
+It only fits 29in wheels with tire clearance up to 2.5-inches wide (2.6-inches in the longer chainstay position).
 Returning Santa Cruz frame favorites include the simple-to-install and easy-to-keep-quiet 73mm threaded bottom bracket shell and tough frame protection pieces including a lower downtube protector, downtube shuttle guard, and the new, V10-derived chainstay protector that keeps your investment safe, looking like new, and quiet on the trails.

 - Santa Cruz's 29er made for pure speed on challenging terrain